Gordon Cornell's TR 148

 Accordingly, George suggested that the IMA design team should develop a 3.5 cc engine with a rear drum valve, a feature which had then recently been successfully employed in its conventional form by Super Tigre in Italy.
 This arrangement had the great advantage of not requiring any induction porting in the working crankshaft, thus significantly increasing its durability for a given size.

 However, the conventional Super Tigre drum valve design was not adopted – instead, the decision was taken to employ an “inside-out” version of the drum valve in which the interior of the drum was open to the atmosphere rather than to the crankcase – the reverse of the usual shaft/drum rotary valve arrangement.
 Gordon uses the very apt term “centrifugal drum valve” to describe such an arrangement, which he was to employ to very good effect in a number of his later designs.

-As if this wasn’t enough, George also decided to re-introduce the concept of loop scavenging with this design, an arrangement which had first been applied to a large British diesel by E.D. with their famous 3.46 cc Mk.
+As if the use of the centrifugal drum valve wasn’t enough, George also decided to re-introduce the concept of cross-flow loop scavenging with this design, an arrangement which had first been applied to a large British diesel by E.D. with their famous 3.46 cc Mk.
 IV Hunter which originated in late 1949 in its early barstock form.